FAQ

 Q. Will a bank and/or insurance company recognize a Pellergy system as a source of heat?

 A. Yes.
 Most banks and homeowner’s insurance companies will recognize a Pellergy system as a primary source of heat.
 Pellergy systems meet current requirements for a thermostatically controlled, automated central heating system.
+In fact, many financial institutions offer special low-interest rate loan packages for renewable wood pellet heating technologies.

 Q. Who do I contact to purchase a Pellergy System?